-The rare Hornbeam Maple (Acer carpinifolium) can be a tricky tree to identify.
+The rare Hornbeam maple (Acer carpinifolium) can be a tricky tree to identify.
 They got their name because, while they're part of the maple family, their ovate-oblong leaves more closely resemble those of the Hornbeam.
-Unlike the Carpinus leaves, however, the Acer maple ones are always paired.
+Unlike the Carpinus leaves, however, the Acer leaves ones are always paired.

 A small, dense, elongated, ornamental deciduous tree, they're sometimes planted as an alternative to a hedge for screening purposes.
 They also work well in small lawns and as a border or wood edging.

 As the multi-stemmed Hornbeam Maple matures, they do become broader, so keep this in mind when positioning your tree.
 Yellow-green flowers appear in May, but they're small and not of ornamental significance.

 They can inhibit the growth of smaller plants, so aren't a good choice to sit in an area heavily populated by other species.

 This tree looks good in the garden year-round.
 The drooping dark green leaves turn a deep shade of golden yellow in the fall.

 |Sun Exposure||Full Sun/Partial Shade|

 |Soil Type||Tolerates a variety, but should be well-drained|

 |Soil pH||Tolerates a variety|